apache/distributedlog/docs/deployment/cluster.rst

     [zookeeper]
     [zk: localhost:2181(CONNECTED) 1]

-Please refer to the :doc:`zookeeper` for more details on setting up zookeeper cluster.
+Please refer to the `ZooKeeper Guide`_ for more details on setting up zookeeper cluster.

+.. _ZooKeeper Guide: ../admin_guide/zookeeper

 Bookkeeper
 ----------